18F/18f.gsa.gov/_posts/2017-05-30-the-new-fec.md

 <figure>
   <img src="{{ site.baseurl }}/assets/blog/fec/4-candidatehelp.png" alt="An image of the new content structure in the Help for candidate and committees section">
-  <figcaption>The new Help for candidates and committees section brings together content that previously lived in many parts of the site, and groups it by type of committee.</figcaption>
+  <figcaption>"The new Help for candidates and committees section brings together content that previously lived in many parts of the site, and groups it by type of committee."</figcaption>
 </figure>

-Under the hood, the entire thing runs on cloud.gov, resulting in cost-savings of over $1.2 million a year, and providing a secure infrastructure that’s easy to deploy and scale to meet demand.
+Under the hood, the entire thing runs on [cloud.gov](https://cloud.gov/), resulting in cost-savings of over $1.2 million a year, and providing a secure infrastructure that’s easy to deploy and scale to meet demand.

 ## What’s next